For any enquiries about the facilities you may still have after reading this sheet, please contact Bethanne Reed on 07470 358239.

 Indoor and Outdoor Pursuits

 Dun Fell Christian Trust aims to make available good quality equipment, but employs no staff on hand to supervise any activity.
 It is the responsibility of the group leader to be satisfied as to the condition of equipment at the Centre which the group plans to use, and to provide adequate qualified instructors for the activity undertaken.
 Public liability, staff ratios, personal liability of the leader and any hired instructors must be borne in mind.
 A full risk assessment should be carried out prior to the activity, and an alternative planned in case of poor conditions.
-The climbing wall and log world require a signature in the appropriate log book before each can be used.
+The log world requires a signature in the log book before it can be used.
 All activities, inside or outdoors, require trained and equipped first aid cover by your staff.
 Check any instructors you use have a current certificate, and obtain a copy if possible.
 For further advice in this area, or on appropriate qualifications, contact Phil Wildsmith 01661 843809.

 We supply: a football pitch with goal posts, a small “log world” play area, an outdoor chess/draughts board and pieces, hopscotch, a gas barbeque (no charcoal required),a set of 8 plastic barrels and a variety of wooden spars between 4’ and 8’ long.